 #1 Boost Your Cardiovascular System

 Muay Thai training is hard.
-Even before you get to the proper martial art of it, Muay Thai will require you to first practice many cardio type activities such as running, jumping ropes, kicks etc., that is enough to tire you out.
+Even before you get to the proper martial art of it, Muay Thai will require you to practice many cardio type activities such as running, jumping ropes, kicks etc., that is enough to tire you out.
 But that is only the warm-up.
 You can only imagine how hard the actual training would be.
 And true to its reputation, Muay Thai puts a lot of stress on the cardiopulmonary system.
-This is an important part of the training since it prepares your body for the countless consecutive striking moves you have to pull off in Muay Thai.
-With regular practice, your cardiovascular system gets strengthened in order to match the demands of your training.
+This is an integral part of the training since it prepares your body for the countless consecutive striking moves you have to pull off in Muay Thai.
+With regular practice, your cardiovascular system gets strengthened to match the demands of your training.

 #2: Get Super Strong Legs

 Strong legs are one of the benefits of Muay Thai that is most readily noticeable if you’ve ever seen one of its matches.
 This martial art requires a lot of footwork, and the lower body has one of the essential roles in pulling off the various Muay Thai moves.
 As you learn the different Muay Thai kicks, you undergo a lot of conditioning, which strengthens your entire lower body musculature.
 So now you know why those Muay Thai fighters have not just great-looking calves but inhuman kicking strength as well!